France suffer shock defeat by Japan in Paris friendly

 PARIS France suffered an embarrassing 1-0 home defeat by Japan in a friendly on Friday that caused raised eyebrows four days before Les Bleus travel to champions Spain for a World Cup Group I qualifier.

-Didier Deschamps's side toiled in a dull encounter at the Stade de France and lost to Japan for the first time after Yasuyuki Konno poked the ball home at the end of a lightning counter-attack two minutes from time.
+Didier Deschamps's side toiled in a dull encounter at the Stade de France and lost to Japan for the first time after Shinji Kagawa poked the ball home at the end of a lightning counter-attack two minutes from time.

 France were shaky at the back, toothless up front and failed to stamp their authority on the midfield in the absence of the injured Abou Diaby and Rio Mavuba.

-The home team could have taken the lead a few minutes before Konno's goal but Olivier Giroud's fine volley was superbly parried by keeper Eiji Kawashima.
+The home team could have taken the lead a few minutes before Kagawa's goal but Olivier Giroud's fine volley was superbly parried by keeper Eiji Kawashima.

 "It's a bad result.
 Japan had more opportunities after the break but we also had ours and you can't win when you don't score from your chances," Deschamps told the TF1 television station.

-Note: (This story corrected goalscorer to Shinji Kagawa in para second and fourth)